Arlington Disaster Relief Trials 2019

 - Up to 15 points for successfully delivering (simulated) undamaged medication

-- 1 point per pound of emergency supplies transported back to the start
+- 1 point per pound of emergency supplies transported

 - 50 points upon the successful completion of all Essential Elements at the 5 checkpoints